By profession · Real estate agent

 How do I plan with such variable income?

-Should I treat my brokerage as my pension?
+Should I treat my brokerage plan as my pension?

 I own investment properties — does that change things?